No agenda to keep, new cities every week, and a weirdly strong opinion about Taco Bell.

 “We gave a manbaby [Trump] access to a button that could trigger the end of every conscious creature on the planet.
 Go for broke!”

-The Day to Day Life of Living in a Car
+The Day to Day Routine of Life in a Prius

-Many of the basic amenities we take for granted in an apartment are non-existent in a Prius.
+Many of the basic amenities we take for granted in an apartment are non-existent when you live in a Prius.
 So, what exactly does the day-to-day routine of a car dweller look like?

 “Ironically while I set out intending to escape routine, I ended up discovering its value.
 When you are hopping from one place to another nearly every week, keeping a routine that sets you up for physical and mental flourishing becomes much more challenging.”